nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter10_chapter_10_sanctified_prepared_for_god_s_purpose.md

 <!-- p30 -->
 We must work out our own salvation.
-That doesn't mean that we climb atop a wooden cross and are physically crucified, but we do have to crucify our fleshly nature (<span class="x-scripture" data-type="ref" data-book="Galatians" data-chapter="5" data-verses="24" data-lang="en" data-version="NKJV">Galatians 5:24</span>).
+That doesn't mean that we climb atop a wooden cross and are physically crucified, but we do have to crucify our fleshly nature (<span class="x-scripture" data-type="ref" data-book="GAL" data-chapter="5" data-verses="24" data-lang="en" data-version="NKJV">Galatians 5:24</span>).
 God promises that He will work in us and help us, but we must make a choice to walk this out, and we must stick to it.

 <!-- p31 -->